 The Product Development Academy has an ambition to unite resources in PhD education where one important part is securing that relevant and high quality PhD courses are available to PhD Students.
 Other activities in Education is sharing experiences and supporting life-long learning for teachers in the Product Development area.
 Courses are part of the Produktion2030 Graduate School.

-The Product Development Academy has a four module course program in Engineering Design.
+The Product Development Academy has a four module course suite in Engineering Product Design.
 These modules are:

 - A critical review of the Product Development Process literature